Vince Di Ruzza

 Neil teaches HRM 307 (Labour Relations).

 William Peckham’s passion for HRM began when he himself attended the University of Waterloo many years ago.
-Currently, William is employed by Kiewit, which is a large, privately owned construction company with over 30,000 employees.
-Will’s current role at Kiewit is as the HR Operations Manager.
+Currently, William is employed by the Waterloo Regional Police Service as the Manager of Organization and Culture Development.
+Previously, Will worked as an HR Operations Manager at Kiewit, which is a large, privately owned construction company with over 30,000 employees.

 Will has worked in a variety of educational organizations including the Waterloo Catholic District School Board, Ryerson University, Conestoga College, and now the University of Waterloo.
-Will taught HRM 8130, Human Resources Management at Conestoga College and is now a Lecturer in the Department of Psychology at the University of Waterloo.
+Will has taught various HR courses at Conestoga College and is now a Lecturer in the Department of Psychology at the University of Waterloo.

-Will is a Certified Human Resources Professional (CHRP) with the Human Resources Professionals Association (HRPA) and holds a Bachelor of Arts with an HRM Option from the University of Waterloo as well as a Master's degree in Industrial Relations and Human Resources from the University of Toronto.
+Will is a Certified Human Resources Leader (CHRL) with the Human Resources Professionals Association (HRPA) and holds a Bachelor of Arts with an HRM Option from the University of Waterloo as well as a Master's degree in Industrial Relations and Human Resources from the University of Toronto.